lidofinance/lido-improvement-proposals/LIPS/lip-6.md

 The proposed contract has two separate counters for the burnt shares: cover and non-cover ones.
 The contract should have exclusive access to the stETH shares burning.
 Also, it's highly desirable to only allow burning stETH from the contract's own balance.

-Finally, `LidoStETHBurner` provides logs and public getters to provide external access for proper accounting and monitoring.
+Finally, `SelfOwnedStEthBurner` has logs and public getters to provide external access for a proper accounting and monitoring.

 ### Sending a burn request

-The user sends a burn request transaction to the `LidoStETHBurner` contract by providing some stETH tokens and indicating the burning request type: cover or non-cover.
+The user sends a burn request transaction to the `SelfOwnedStEthBurner` contract by providing some stETH tokens and indicating the burning request type: cover or non-cover.
 The contract locks the provided stETH amount on its own balance and marks this amount for future burning.

 The contract also contains a pair of internal counters to collect the total amount to be burnt upon the next oracle report.